 When you left your old job, did you leave your retirement account behind?
 We will take an objective look at your company retirement plan account and determine if a rollover is right for you.
-We will look at investment options, expenses, taxes and withdrawal options to make sure your retirement plan is optimized for you.
+As part of our wealth investment management solutions, we will look at investment options, expenses, taxes and withdrawal options to make sure your retirement plan is optimized for you.

 “In real terms, an experienced Financial Advisor can offer the strategic planning, discipline, and monitoring that can add up to an additional three percentage points of net return to your portfolio”

 –Putting a value on your value: Quantifying Vanguard Advisor’s Alpha™, March 2014

 Start with a Goal.
 It could be retirement, or buying a home or starting a business.
 Your goals are unique and individual to you.
 We match your goals to your investments and help you define your objectives, your time horizon and tolerance for risk.

 Have a Plan.
 We build a portfolio with broad diversification among multiple asset classes.
 We consider your goals and constraints, market and economic news, asset valuations, taxes, fees and expenses and portfolio risk.
 We do not predict the future and don’t believe frequent trading or trendy strategies are advisable.
 We select the investments for your portfolio — these can include stocks, bonds, mutual funds, exchange traded funds and other securities.

 Monitor and Communicate.
 We monitor your individual investments, their performance and risk characteristics and make changes as appropriate as part of our investment portfolio management.
 We rebalance your portfolio to bring your allocation back in line with the target.
 Communication is key.
 We meet with you and report back to you your results.
 Transparency and clarity are hallmarks of our fiduciary duty to our clients.